Perplexity Computer

 Overview

-Perplexity Computer is Perplexity’s browser agent product for delegated task execution, not just answer generation.
-Instead of stopping at recommendations, it can continue into action-oriented web workflows like flight or hotel booking, online purchasing flows, and operational research tasks.
+Perplexity Computer is Perplexity’s agent product line for delegated task execution, not just answer generation.
+Instead of stopping at recommendations, it can continue into action-oriented workflows like research, browsing, building, monitoring, scheduling, writing, editing, tool connection, and automation.
+Perplexity now frames Computer as a general-purpose digital worker rather than a one-off browser gimmick.

 Key Features